27 Mind Blowing Esports Stats (2022)

 Esports has surged in popularity in recent years.
 And its market value has followed suit.

 In 2019, the Esports global market was valued at $957.5 million.
-This figure has grown to approximately $1.08 billion - an increase of over 10% in two years.
+This figure has grown to approximately $1.08 billion today - an increase of over 10% over the last two years.

 This Esports industry growth comes in spite of a slight pandemic-driven dip to $947.1 million.